What is toLabor’s definition of a doula?

 What is the difference between the organization of toLabor and other doula training organizations?

 - We see ourselves as agents of change.
-We seek to return the focus of control to the laboring woman, to create the space and support for her to have her own voice, to be included and central in her birthing process, not just an understanding, compliant “vessel” delivering a baby.
+We seek to return the focus of control to the laboring person, to create the space and support for them to have their own voice, to be included and central in their birthing process, not just an understanding, compliant “vessel” delivering a baby.
 We want you to not only become a doula but a birth activist.

 - We want you to understand the underlying concepts of what/how/why/why nots of labor, the physiology of labor and birth.
 What happens physically, mechanically, emotionally, psychologically, hormonally, and how the baby, the environment, the social setting and presence of others all effects and regulates physiologic labor and birth.
 To understand what supports and what hinders or prolongs physiologic, productive birth.

-- By understanding the concepts that influence and ultimately control a woman’s labor and birth, you can better assess how to assist her in making adjustments that can facilitate a more progressive, productive labor.
+- By understanding the concepts that influence and ultimately control a person’s labor and birth, you can better assess how to assist them in making adjustments that can facilitate a more progressive, productive labor.

 - From this base of knowledge and understanding, you can apply your skills to assist your client through her birth and into the postpartum period.

-- Your depth of understanding of the labor, birth process will give you a perspective on why many women are suffering from postpartum depression and/or post-traumatic stress syndrome, enhancing your skills to support women through this very critical period of transition.
+- Your depth of understanding of the labor, birth process will give you a perspective on why many after birth are suffering from postpartum depression and/or post-traumatic stress syndrome, enhancing your skills to support your client and others through this very critical period of transition.

 - We provide experiential exercises for you to learn through your own hands what we spend hours talking about.

-- We know that in order for a doula to empower her client, she must be empowered herself.
+- We know that in order for a doula to empower their client, they must be empowered themselves.
 By the end of the workshop we expect to send you out the door feeling powerful, inspired and transformed, just as we hope our clients do after their births.